Leaderboard

 Showing content with the highest reputation on 03/04/2024 in all areas

-3. Below is a photo the return air vent in the bath installed by Oliver in our 2022 Elite II Hull #1291.
+Below is a photo the return air vent in the bath installed by Oliver in our 2022 Elite II Hull #1291.
 The photo is taken looking down; our standard Dometic toilet is visible in the upper right corner of the frame.
 This 3" vent allows hot air pushed into the bath by the Truma Varioheat furnace to return through the underbelly to the furnace.
 It does not create a draft.
 Below is a photo of the other side of the bath return air vent, taken from underneath the front dinette seat.
 In addition to this factory 3" return air vent, I added a 4" vent on the aisle side of the front dinette seat.
 A photo of that "owner-installed" vent appears above in this thread.
 The additional 4" vent further improved the flow of return air through the underbelly of the trailer.
-That allows us to camp in colder ambient temps without putting the plumbing in the underbelly at risk.
+That allows us to camp in colder ambient temps without putting the plumbing in the underbelly at risk.3 points

 2 points

-9. Hello everyone!
+Hello everyone!
 I am sharing with everyone how to delete your account if you ever choose to go; we sure hope you stay!
 But in case you ever move on and would like to delete your account, here is how!
 Go to Account Settings: Next choose Security and Privacy Tab: From here you can click on the "Request Account Deletion" and it will be reviewed and then deleted.
-Safe Travels Wanderer!
+Safe Travels Wanderer!2 points

-10. Michelle Kwan skated to Eva's Fields of Gold in exhibition a number of years before I actually found out just who was singing that song.
+Michelle Kwan skated to Eva's Fields of Gold in exhibition a number of years before I actually found out just who was singing that song.
 I was seated at a dinner party one night when I heard the song playing softly in the background and YELLED, "that's it!".
 The other guests must of thought that I was either drunk or crazy.
 You're correct - "gone far too soon".
-Bill
+Bill2 points

 1 point